GilsonLabUCSD/Sensitivity-Analysis/README.md

 Enabling the -gpu option will greatly boost the speed of the program.

 The cutoff distance should match the abrupt cutoff of van ver Waals interaction used in simulations.
 The sensitivity code does not take into account the long-range corrections of the van der Waals interactions normally adopted in MD simulations.
-However, it won't affect the predicting power of derivatives significantly.
+However, it won't affect the predicting power of derivatives to a significant extent.

 The derivatives of each frame and the mean values will be printed in radDerivatives.dat (derivatives to radius) and epsDerivatives.dat (derivatives to epsilon).
 Note that in GAFF radius is used rather than sigma or R_min.
 Therefore, if you are interested in the derivatives to sigma or R_min, the derivatives to radius need to be converted accordingly.